With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJustice Resource Institute Inc Walden Street School is a mental health clinic in Concord, Massachusetts, located at 160 Walden Street, 1742.
 Justice Resource Institute Inc Walden Street School offers residential treatment.
-Justice Resource Institute Inc Walden Street School provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
+Justice Resource Institute Inc Walden Street School provides trauma therapy, activity therapy and individual psychotherapy to children / adolescents.
 Justice Resource Institute Inc Walden Street School also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Justice Resource Institute Inc Walden Street School include education services, family psychoeducation and suicide prevention services.
+Some other services provided by Justice Resource Institute Inc Walden Street School include family psychoeducation, suicide prevention services and education services.

 Learn MoreBridgewell Counseling Services Chelmsford is a mental health facility in Chelmsford, MA, located at 7 Summer Street, Suite 19, in the 1824 zip code.
 Bridgewell Counseling Services Chelmsford provides outpatient treatment.
-Bridgewell Counseling Services Chelmsford provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
-Some other services available at Bridgewell Counseling Services Chelmsford include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Bridgewell Counseling Services Chelmsford provides trauma therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+Some other services available at Bridgewell Counseling Services Chelmsford include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreAchieve Tms East Chelmsford is one of mental health facilities in Chelmsford, Massachusetts, located at 1 Meeting House Road, Unit 3, 1824 zip code.
 Achieve Tms East Chelmsford provides outpatient treatment.

 Learn MoreJustice Resource Institute Inc Grip Group Home is a mental health clinic in Lowell, MA, located at 319 Wilder Street, in the 1851 zip code.
 Justice Resource Institute Inc Grip Group Home provides residential treatment.
-Justice Resource Institute Inc Grip Group Home offers cognitive behavioral therapy, activity therapy and couples/family therapy to children / adolescents.
-Justice Resource Institute Inc Grip Group Home also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-More services at Justice Resource Institute Inc Grip Group Home include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Justice Resource Institute Inc Grip Group Home offers individual psychotherapy, psychotropic medication and activity therapy to children / adolescents.
+Justice Resource Institute Inc Grip Group Home also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+More services at Justice Resource Institute Inc Grip Group Home include family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.